-They say a man’s home is his castle and this home is no exception; especially for Marilyn and her husband.
-From a shabby old farmhouse with Novilon covering the kitchen and bathroom walls and even the toilet; wallpaper on most of the other walls and with either Novilon or green carpet throughout, it has been transformed into a home where one would be proud to have friends over – not without much sweat, tears and quite a lot of money.
+From a shabby old farmhouse with Novilon covering the kitchen and bathroom walls and even the toilet; wallpaper on most of the other walls and with either Novilon or green carpet throughout, that house has been transformed into a home where one would be proud to have friends over – not without sweat, tears and quite a lot of money.

 Despite the obvious shortcomings, the house suited our needs and was homely and we bought it.
 The problem was that once the coverings such as the wallpaper were removed, the sins that were they were concealing were revealed, the passageway being no exception.